Black male studies: History

-In 2019, Tommy J. Curry became the editor for the book series, Black Male Studies: A Series Exploring the Paradoxes of Racially Subjugated Males.
-The book series was the first of its kind at the Temple University Press to focus on the study of Black males.
-The book series was also grounded in the post-intersectional paradigms of global South masculinities and social dominance theory, sought to address the existing shortcomings in masculinity studies publications, and aspired toward the development of empirically established theorization in Black Male Studies.
+In 2019, Tommy J. Curry became the editor for the book series Black Male Studies: A Series Exploring the Paradoxes of Racially Subjugated Males at the Temple University Press.
+The book series was grounded in the post-intersectional paradigms of global South masculinities and social dominance theory, sought to address the existing shortcomings in masculinity studies publications, and aspired toward the development of empirically established theorization in Black male studies.